ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Set up your ClickUp Hierarchy

-The ClickUp Hierarchy (AKA deciding if your project should be a Space, Folder, List, or Task in ClickUp) can be challenging…but it doesn’t have to be.
+The ClickUp Hierarchy (deciding if your project should be a Space, Folder, List, or Task in ClickUp) can be challenging…but it doesn’t have to be.

 Create your “horizontal” ClickUp Hierarchy (Views, Custom Fields, Tasks)